microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ACR container resource enables you to use Azure service pricipal (ARM service connection) for authentication.
 You can disable admin user for the container registry in azure and enfore using service principal.
 ACR container resource provides you with rich [triggers](https://github.com/microsoft/azure-pipelines-yaml/blob/master/design/pipeline-triggers.md#containers) experience with support for location based triggers and better traceability.

-Once you define a container as resource, container image metadata passed to the pipeline in the form of variables.
+Once you define a container as resource, container image metadata is passed to the pipeline in the form of variables.
 Information like image, registry and connection details are made accessible across all the jobs so that your kubernetes deploy tasks can extract the image pull secrets and pass it to the cluster.

 # Triggers
 Refer to the [spec](https://github.com/Microsoft/azure-pipelines-yaml/blob/master/design/pipeline-triggers.md) for resource level triggers.